 The seller should provide a refund (money back), exchange or repair when the product:

 If the problem is serious, you can choose to return the product and get a refund.
-Generally, the seller will require a proof of purchase.
+Generally, the seller will require proof of transaction such as a receipt, invoice or credit card statement.

 The seller does not have to give you a refund if you: